 This Act generally prohibits states from disclosing personal information that their drivers submit in order to obtain drivers licenses.

 “Personal information” under the Act includes an individual’s social security number, photograph, name, driver identification number, telephone number, address (but not 5-digit zip code), and medical or disability information.
-Information on driving violation, vehicular accidents, and driver’s status is not “personal information.”
-Such information is considered “Public Record”
+Information on driving violation, vehicular accidents, and drivers status are not “personal information.”
+Such information are considered “Public Records.”

 EEOC Guidance on Pre-Employment Inquiries